Celestialglitch/swot-reservoir-wse/docs/command_reference.md

 --earthdata-only + --project-id
 ```

-## Authenticate Both Services
+### Authenticate Both Services

 ```bash
 swot-reservoir-wse auth
 ```

-Existing credentials are reused when they are available and valid.
+Existing authentication information is reused when it is available and valid.

-## Google Earth Engine Only
+### Google Earth Engine Only

 ```bash
 swot-reservoir-wse auth --earth-engine-only